 Heck, my own parents are timeshare owners!
 I've enjoyed the benefits of a timeshare that my parents own for annual family gatherings and even at resorts in Europe.

 Unfortunately, circumstances can sometimes change.
 Maybe you've run into health issues, or the timing no longer works, or you just can't afford the ever-increasing annual maintenance fees.

 My parents are facing this issue right now as their travel patterns have changed and they no longer use the timeshare they used to love.
 What seemed like a no-brainer deal for endless summer vacations every year can turn into a nightmare when you realize that getting out of a timeshare agreement is infinitely harder than getting in.

 The truth is that getting out of a timeshare obligation can be a difficult and confusing process.
 If you do just a cursory search on Google, you'll see there are countless companies, forums, and resources dedicated to helping people free themselves of their financial burden.

 But you do have to face the fact that you bought a depreciating asset that is worth much less than what you paid, despite what the timeshare company at the flashy resort seminar may have told you.

 Even though some timeshares are actual deeded slices of real estate, they are not like real estate investing where your property gains value over time.
 In fact, with ongoing annual fees for maintenance, they can quickly become a liability.

-The good news is, you’re not alone, and there are many options to get relief from the burden of ongoing timeshare costs.
-If you are trying to get out of a timeshare, here are 7 ways to go about it, loosely ranked from your best-case to worst-case option.
+The good news is, you're not alone, and there are many options to get relief from the burden of ongoing timeshare costs.
+If you are trying to figure out how to get out of a timeshare, here are 7 ways to go about it, loosely ranked from your best-case to worst-case option.